 Being by the Yulong river meant we were a little way from Yangshuo town proper but we could cycle there or walk for about 30 minutes to get there if we felt like going to the bigger shops etc.

 After walking along the road several times we discovered a nice path that wound its way through the countryside to the town, which was much nicer and quiet too.

-It was on one of our walks that we got curios about a sign for the Yangshuo Traditional Tai Chi School which is situated up a cobbled alleyway amongst age old stone buildings.
+It was on one of our walks that we got curious about a sign for the Yangshuo Traditional Tai Chi School which is situated up a cobbled alleyway amongst age-old stone buildings.